 SYSTEMATIC RETRANSMISSIONS

 In addition, USLP, when reference [6] is applied, can request the Synchronization and Channel Coding Sublayer to perform systematic retransmissions of the data units submitted to it.
 The retransmissions can improve the probability of complete delivery for deep space missions on links with long light-time delays.
-This mechanism is not efficient but may be the best approach when frame reporting has significant lag time and thus reduces the efficiency of the COP-1 Go-Back-N retransmission process.
+This mechanism is not efficient but may be the best approach when frame reporting has significant lag time and thus reduces the efficiency of the COP-1 ‘Go-Back-n’ retransmission process.

 The definition of the service interface to the Synchronization and Channel Coding Sublayer specified in reference [6] includes the ChannelAccess.request service primitive, which has an optional Repetitions parameter.
 The sublayer transfers the data unit the number of times specified by Repetitions.
 If the value of Repetitions is one, or if the sublayer does not support the Repetitions parameter, then no systematic retransmissions are performed, and the Frame is transferred once.

 USLP requests the systematic retransmissions in accordance with parameters set by management.
-For each MAP, management sets the value to be used for the Repetitions parameter when requesting the transfer of Frames carrying service data units on the Sequence-Controlled Service.
+For each Virtual Channel, management sets the value to be used for the Repetitions parameter when requesting the transfer of Frames carrying service data units on the Sequence-Controlled Service.
 For each Virtual Channel, management sets a similar parameter for Frames carrying COP control commands.
 For a Physical Channel, management sets an upper limit for the value of the Repetitions parameter specified in reference [6].

 When requesting the transfer of Frames carrying service data units on the Expedited Service, USLP does not limit the value of the Repetitions parameter.